 For task lighting, illuminated bathroom mirrors are ideal.
-These are special mirrors with built-in lights that allow for beautifully clear viewing when you are putting on make-up or you want a close-up view of your face.
+These are special illuminated mirrors with built-in lights that allow for beautifully clear viewing when you are putting on make-up or you want a close-up view of your face.
 They can also be magnifying.
-Or you can install led bathroom lights around a larger mirror – use them on either side of the mirror so that you don’t get any shadows.
+Or you can install led bathroom lights around larger bathroom mirrors – use them on either side of the mirror so that you don't get any shadows.

 Once you have planned your essential task and ambient light in the bathroom it is a good idea to look and see if there are any areas in the bathroom that still need illumination.
 Accent lighting creates interest and depth in the bathroom.
 It is not necessarily used for a practical purpose but it provides an aesthetic glow that highlights colours and design features in the room.